Holography vs. Scale Separation: Scale Separation and the Decoupling Test

 Thus, any mode corresponds to a vertex with infinite conformal weight and cannot be captured by string perturbation theory, despite the fact that the string coupling vanishes and the internal volume diverges (Figure~\ref{DGKTbrane}).
 This means that string theory cannot be consistently formulated in this background.

 We therefore conclude that the holographic dual of DGKT cannot be realized as a brane in string theory, since the associated worldvolume theory does not admit a decoupling limit.
-A potential loophole to this argument is the existence of another infinite-distance limit in which the scalar potential scales as $V \gtrsim m^2$.
-However, in that case it would be puzzling that the scalar potential at the AdS critical point does not satisfy $V \gtrsim m^2$, implying that a cancellation occurs precisely at the critical point.
+Note that the obstruction is not the mere inclusion of orientifolds, but rather their presence in a compact internal space.
+Placing orientifolds in a compact manifold necessitates turning on the Romans mass to cancel the $F_2$ tadpole.
+However, the Romans mass in turn generates a scalar potential for the dilaton, which drives the energy of any given mode far from the brane to exceed the string scale.
+In this sense, the compactness of the internal manifold is the crucial ingredient which is required in order to obtain a lower-dimensional theory of gravity.

 Let us also comment on the KKLT scenario~\cite{Kachru:2003aw}.
 The KKLT scenario is a flux compactification of type IIB string theory on an orientifold Calabi--Yau threefold such that, to leading order, the internal manifold has no curvature.
 A scale-separated AdS is then constructed by balancing the flux superpotential with non-perturbative corrections, and the vacuum is uplifted by introducing anti-D3 branes.
 Constructing a scale-separated AdS is thus an essential intermediate step in the KKLT framework.